paragoner1/crisis-companion/DEMO_SCRIPT.md

 ### **Scene 5: Multi-Device Coordination (30 seconds)**
 **[Show multiple devices or explain the concept]**

-"If there are other Crisis Companion devices nearby, they automatically coordinate.
+"If there are other Solana SOS devices nearby, they automatically coordinate.
 One device dials 911, another records audio for emergency services, and another displays silent instructions for bystanders."

 ### **Scene 6: Business Model (15 seconds)**
 **[Show revenue numbers or business model]**